OpenDevEd/M5Stack-Devices/README.md

-## 3. Ultra–Low-Power Behaviour and RTC-Based Wake-Up
+## 3. Ultra-Low-Power Behaviour and RTC-Based Wake-Up

 To create devices that run for long periods and only wake occasionally, true **power gating** is required — not just ESP32 deep sleep.